TrueNASTrueNAS Nightly Development Documentation

 Configuring SSH Service

-To configure SSH go to System Settings > Services, find SSH, and click to open the basic settings General Options configuration screen.
+To configure SSH go to System > Services, find SSH, and click to open the basic settings General Options configuration screen.

 SSH General Options